antonioinet/blog/README.md

 Docker
 ------
-If you need create docker image - use this script
+If you need create docker image - use this script:

-### Attantion
+>### Attantion
-This script stop and remove all containers
+>This script stop and remove all containers

 ```Shell
 dotnet restore